chinmayee521/Simple-Employee-Management-System-/README.md

 # Simple-Employee-Management-System-
-Simple Employee Management System using .NET Windows Application, SQL Server and C# programming language.
+Simple Employee Management System using .NET Windows Form Application, SQL Server and C# programming language.

+Simple UI using Windows Forms Application by adding controls to the form from the toolbox(Button, Datagridview, Labels, etc.)
 Basic CRUD Operations are performed:
 - Add an Employee Record
 - View all Employee Records